jgommels/easy-java/README.md

 This is a very small project I've worked on in my free time that so far provides basic support for the following:
 - Easily read and write CSV files in a single line of code by converting to/from POJOs
 - Convert between different case formats
-- Utility class to perform bean validation
+- Other miscellaneous utility classes

 **Warning: This code is not production ready!
 Use at your own risk.**